Top EU lawmaker raises prospect of easy Scottish return to EU | DW | 29.12.2019

 The 48-year-old member of German Christian Democrat is also one of 10 vice presidents of the conservative European People's Party (EPP).

-The welcoming overture to Scotland came after former British prime minister Theresa May asserted that an independent Scotland would not be allowed to be part of the European Union.
+The welcoming overture to Scotland came after former British Prime Minister Theresa May asserted during Westminster debate on December 19 that an independent Scotland would not be allowed to be part of the European Union.

 Currently waiting to join the EU are four Balkan nations — Serbia, Montenegro, North Macedonia, and Albania — but their accession bids had been slowed down by EU focus on Brexit and lack of domestic reforms as perceived by the European Commission.